Vedantshi/Shared-micromobility-system-research-code/README.md

 │           └── Planned_Bike_Facilities.shp (+ .dbf .prj .shx)
 └── example_notebooks/
 ```

-When you clone or download the repository, the `assets/` folder is included at the correct location.
+Once the folder is in place, the package finds all files automatically.
 No path configuration is needed on any machine.

 ---